 The unifying theme of the manifesto is NTU’s belief that its efforts towards sustainability begin on campus, and its actions must match its words.
 To that end, the University aims to:

 - Achieve 100% Green Mark Platinum certification for all eligible buildings on the main NTU campus;

-- Reduce by 50 per cent NTU’s net energy utilisation, water usage, and waste generation, by March 2026, compared to the baseline levels of 2011.
+- Reduce by 50 per cent NTU’s net energy utilisation, and waste generation, by March 2026, compared to the baseline levels of 2011.

 Learn about our sustainability efforts by clicking through each of our strategic research domains below.